hhphu/aws-build-cicd-pipelines-monitoring-logging/ci-cd.md

 - `A/B Testing` - Test the new version with a set of users.
 Once we get the users' feedbacks, we can decide to adapt the new version or roll back to the old version
   - Pros: Get direct feedbacks from users
   - Cons: difficult to set up & high cost method of User Acceptance Testing.

+## <a id="blue-green"></a>Blue Green Deployment
+## Key mechanism
+- The router: direct traffics to new/old version depending on configurations.
+Router options:
+    - Load Balancer: let us switch from front end to back end immediately
+    - CDN: Offer a way to switch files immediately
+    - DNS: common route but slow process due to DNS propagation and long TTL.